Tempetas/CSnake/README.md

 ### TODO:
     - Add a controls list
-    - Add different speed levels
     - Fix food spawning
-    - Make food render as a circle
-    - Add a score + highscore
+    - Highscore
     - Make a new logo
+    - Make the snake look better